dongockhanh/khanhdo-assessment/task2-api-automation/README.md

     - Update expected values in test-data/ as needed.
     - Uncomment lines 20, 29, 37, 38 in the test file to enable strict validation.
+    - Test results are logged to the console, allowing expected values to be reviewed and updated accordingly.

 * Since expected data changes over time, these assertions are commented out by default to avoid flaky tests.
 By default, tests only verify that data is valid.